codepr/codepr.github.io/_posts/2019-03-06-sol-mqtt-broker-p3.md

 {% endhighlight %}

 Ok, we have now a (almost) fully functioning server that uses our toyish callback system to handle traffic.
+Let's add some additional code to the server header, like that `info` structure and a global structure named `sol` on the source .c, we'll be back on that soon.

+**src/server.h**

+{% highlight c %}

+/* Global informations statistics structure */
+struct sol_info {
+    /* Number of clients currently connected */ int nclients;
+    /* Total number of clients connected since the start */ int nconnections;
+    /* Timestamp of the start time */ long long start_time;
+    /* Total number of requests served */ int nrequests;
+    /* Total number of bytes received */ long long bytes_recv;
+    /* Total number of bytes sent out */ long long bytes_sent;
+    /* Total number of sent messages */ long long messages_sent;
+    /* Total number of received messages */ long long messages_recv;
+};

+{% endhighlight %}

+**src/server.c**

+{% highlight c %}

+/*
+ * General informations of the broker, all fields will be published
+ * periodically to internal topics
+ */
+static struct sol_info info;

+/* Broker global instance, contains the topic trie and the clients hashtable */ static struct sol sol;

+{% endhighlight %}

-There're still some parts that we have to write in order to have this piece of code to compile and work, some calls to `hashtable_*` and `sol_topic_*` will be plugged-in soon.
+There're still some parts that we have to write in order to have this piece of code to compile and work, for example, what is that `closure_destructor` function?
+What about that `info` structure that we update in `on_write` and `on_read`?
+We can see that those have to do with some calls to `hashtable_*` and `sol_topic_*`, which will be plugged-in soon.<br>
 Let's move forward to [part 4](sol-mqtt-broker-p4), we'll start implementing some handlers for every MQTT command.